Superbox2147/Discord-Bot-LM-Interface-TLDR-version/README.md

 # Discord Bot Language Model Interface (TLDR version)
-This repo contains a TLDR version of the original bot, both are made by [@Superbox2147](https://github.com/Superbox2147) [Text Generation WebUI](https://github.com/oobabooga/text-generation-webui) API Interface
+This repo contains a TLDR version of the original bot, both are made by [@Superbox2147](https://github.com/Superbox2147) and are compatible with the [Text Generation WebUI](https://github.com/oobabooga/text-generation-webui) API Interface

 ## Branches and Credits